-Over time, central government may develop other NPS and NES which may affect decision-making by LAs on land development and subdivision, including national policy on freshwater management, sea level rise, and flood risk.
+Over time, central government may develop other NPS and NES which may affect decision-making by LAs on land development and subdivision, including national policy on freshwater management, and flood risk.
 The Ministry for the Environment's website should be referred to for any relevant NPS and NES.